Recommendations

 A thug robs a young engaged couple of their last few dollars.
 When the thug's gang boss hears of the robbery, he gives them back their money and takes them under his wing.
 The thug, resentful of the couple, plans to organize a mutiny against the gang's boss, but when he is killed in a botched robbery, the police focus their attention on the young couple.

-The influence of Lowell Sherman in The Pay-Off can be felt in the way modern Action films handle thematic gravity.
+The influence of Lowell Sherman in The Pay-Off can be felt in the way modern Crime films handle thematic gravity.
 From the specific lighting choices to the pacing, this 1930 release set a high bar for atmospheric immersion.

 Dir: Charles Horan